 While it is no longer a secret that certain types of mobile apps can help to improve many areas of daily life, it may come as a surprise that there are also apps designed to specifically help those with dementia.

 The applications vary from reminder apps to help those with dementia to remain a bit more independent to memory games and brain-training apps that help to delay how this condition progresses.
-There are also apps that are focused on supporting caregivers and family too.
+Many of these important health apps for seniors are also focused on supporting caregivers and family too.

 Here is a closer look at a few of the best-rated apps for dementia patients.